 During the lease term in Clear Brook

-During lease, the rental belongs to the renter we respect the renter 's privacy.
-As managing agents Nesbitt Realty has the right to reasonable entry of the rental home, but we will never abuse that right.
-If Nesbitt Realty has a good reason to access a rental home in Clear Brook, the renter must allow us to access the rental.
-Some good reasons to enter rental home are to:
+During tenancy, the rental home belongs to the renter we respect the renter 's privacy.
+As managing agents Nesbitt Realty has the right and duty to reasonable entry of the rental, but we will never abuse that right.
+If Nesbitt Realty has a good reason to access a rental property in Clear Brook, the tenant must allow us to access the rental home.
+Some good reasons to enter rental are to:

 - Inspect the rental home,